-I previously built and ran an e-commerce business for 7 years, and sold it in 2017 to look for a new challenge that can have a larger impact.
+I built and ran an e-commerce business for 7 years in the food industry, and sold it in 2017 to look for a new challenge that can have a larger impact.
 While building a website into a 7-figure business from scratch was rewarding, I realized that everything I had learned over a decade could have an impact on thousands of sites, rather than just my own.

-I took over Feast Design Co. later in 2017, having come across Shay when looking for a new challenge.
-I had worked with food bloggers for sponsored content from the brand-side, learning to appreciate the creativity, unique insights, and outreach that you all have to offer.
+I took over Feast Design Co. later in 2017.
+Through the e-commerce business, we had worked with food bloggers for sponsored content from the brand-side, learning to appreciate the creativity and unique insights that you all have to offer.

-It was a perfect fit, with her design strengths compensating for my lack thereof.
+It was a perfect fit, with Shay's design strengths compensating for my lack of.
 This gives me the opportunity to focus on what I love: automating, technical junk, long-term planning.

-I’ve been self-employed almost my entire adult life, having discovered early that I can’t stand showing up for 8 hours of work and being told to work on pointless tasks.
+I've been self-employed almost my entire adult life.
+I learned early that I can't stand showing up for 8 hours of work and being told to work on pointless tasks.
 I believe automation and the spread of best practices will eliminate most duplicate effort, allowing entrepreneurs (like food bloggers!) run businesses at scales that were previously unthinkable, at a fraction of the cost it used to.